 Calculating the three quartiles

 The first quartile, Q1, is equal to the size of N+1th divided by 4.
 In the case of the third quartile, Q3, simply multiply the formula for Q1 by 3.
 Therefore; the formula for quartile deviation is Q3 minus Q1 divided by 2.

 Let us also try to understand the method of locating the second quartile.
 It is the same as that of the Median.
 Thus, the formula for Median will work here.
 The value of Q1 and Q3 can be obtained by the formula shown in the figure below where ‘N’ refers to the number of observations.

 An illustration of the calculation of the three quartiles

 The best way to understand how to calculate the quartile deviation as part of the absolute measures of dispersion is by illustration.
 Of course, absolute measures of dispersion can be calculated with appropriate software, but it is always good to understand the underlying arithmetics.

-Take a look at the illustration on quartile deviation below.
+Take a look at the illustration of quartile deviation below.
 First of all, the values are arranged in ascending order.
 Once you do that, you will have to calculate the position of Q1.
 The formula for calculating Q1 is ‘n’ plus 1 divided by 4.
 So, ten plus one divided by 4 is equivalent to 2.75.
 The position of Q1 is equivalent to the value at the 2.75th position.
 We will have to calculate the value which lies at the 2.75th position.
 How do we do that?
 Here is the formula!
-Q1 will be equal to value at 2nd position plus 0.75 of the difference between 3rd value and 2nd value.
-The value at 2nd and 3rd position is 391 and 407 respectively.
+Q1 will be equal to the value at the 2nd position plus 0.75 of the difference between the 3rd value and the 2nd value.
+The value at the 2nd and 3rd positions are 391 and 407 respectively.
 So, our equation will be 391 plus 0.75 of the difference between 407 and 391.
 The answer is 403.
 The Q1 is 403.

 Calculate the position of Q3